Wattle Downs: Housing

 In 1992, Mahia Park, a 243-section upscale subdivision, built houses on the peninsula's east side adjacent to Papakura Stream.
 The Mahia Park name comes from the previous landowner Jim Webb who had established a thoroughbred stud on his farmland, In 1943 he had success with a winning stallion called Mahia Park, later naming the farm under that name.
 The section was subdivided by later owner Ian Ross, with houses being built from 1992 to the early 2000s.

 Wattle Cove, a development jointly built by Winstone, Fletcher Building and Dempsey Morton, was a $300 million (NZD) subdivision that built 900 houses on the peninsula's west side throughout 2001 - 2016.
 A primary school and early learning centre was also built.
 Some roads in this development are also named after well-known golf courses, mainly from the United Kingdom.
 This subdivision of this land marked the end of the Kimptons dairy farm in 2006.

 Acacia Cove, a retirement village, was opened in 1998 and currently has 217 villas and 15 self-contained apartments.
 Wattle Downs Care Home, operated by Bupa, was opened in March 2016 and is a further retirement community situated opposite Acacia Cove.
 It includes 60 rest homes, a medical and geriatric hospital and Bupa Short Stay services.

-A large greenfield landholding on the western side of the peninsula is currently zoned as Mixed Housing Suburban per the Auckland Unitary Plan, it remains as privately owned open space held by the Kimpton family after the adjacent development of Wattle Cove.

-Wattle Park, a development that started construction in 2019, is a 112 terraced home subdivision by Signature Homes located off Mahia Road opposite the established peninsula's housing.